Families of singular algebraic varieties that are rationally elliptic spaces

 This homotopy-theoretic property appears to have geometric significance.
 A classical example of how geometry may affect rationally ellipticity is given by the Bott conjecture, predicting that a smooth manifold admitting a metric of nonnegative sectional curvature is rationally elliptic (cf. \cite{grovehalperin}, (1.5)).
 Another example is a simple observation that homogeneous spaces are rationally elliptic, giving a large pool of samples (cf. \cite{halperin} Chap.
 32).

 Many rationally elliptic manifolds are algebraic (e.g. quotients of reductive groups by a parabolic subgroup).
 The links of simplest isolated singularities give other examples of rationally elliptic spaces in the algebro-geometric context.
 Below we provide explicit equations for {\it singular projective algebraic varieties} with Gorenstein singularities and nef canonical or anticanonical bundles that are rationally elliptic (and for which Bott's geometric relation is not applicable).
 We also consider the following question: under what geometric conditions one may expect finiteness of homotopy (or deformation) types of rationally elliptic algebraic varieties.
-The main result of this paper is a series of examples (cf. (\ref{kollar}), (\ref{myprocspace}),(\ref{newspace}) that give infinite families of {\it singular} rationally elliptic hypersurfaces with isolated singularities for any dimension greater than one, having distinct homotopy types but falling into two homotopy types over $\RR$.
-In the Appendix below (using the results in \cite{amorosbiswas}) we show that there are no {\it smooth rationally elliptic} 3-folds with the canonical class being nef (there are finitely many deformation types of Fano 3-folds and the work \cite{amorosbiswas} enumerates those that are rationally elliptic).
-The singular examples in this note have nef canonical or anti-canonical class.